wombach/m4i-data-management/README.md

-# VOX Data Management
+# M4I Data Management
-This library contains all core functionality for publishing data sources to, and consuming data source from, the Van Oord data management platform.
+This library contains all core functionality for publishing data sources to, and consuming data source from, the Aurelius governance platform.

-The library also houses the implementations of connectors for various data sources in Van Oord.

 ## Automated CI build